robaru/sofamyroom/roomsim_mod/source/README.md

 ```
 ## Installation on MacOS

-Hopefully, no further steps are required to run Roomsim on MacOS.
+No further steps are required to run Roomsim on MacOS.

 # Usage